The Grooming Manual

 - Razor: To clean up your neckline and your cheek line

-- Beard Oil: A high-quality beard oil conditions, hydrates, and helps keep your hair in place and under control.
+- Beard Oil: Our Beard Oil conditions, hydrates, and helps keep your hair in place and under control with algae extract, vitamin E, and argan oil.

-- Face Scrub: A natural face scrub should be a part of your routine, as regular exfoliation keeps your beard clean, prevents ingrown hairs, and reduces acne breakouts.
+- Face Scrub: This should be a part of your routine, as regular exfoliation keeps your beard clean, prevents ingrown hairs, and reduces acne breakouts.
+Our Renewing Face Scrub does all of that - and with natural ingredients too.

 - Beard Wash: Wash your beard every day as you wash your face.
-But you don't need anything complex - simply use your face wash or you can get a designated all-in-one body wash.
+But you don't need anything complex - simply use your face wash or shampoo.

 How to Trim Your Beard